towersvault/shinpokered/README.md

 You can hunt for shiny pokemon, and they are valid with Gen 2 games.

 No more grinding wild pokemon.
 Nearly all trainers can be rematched just by talking to them once or twice.

-A hard mode option increases difficulty by making the stats of trainer pokemon more on your level.
-It also doubles the effect of the X-stat items that AI trainers are fond of.
-And it disallows the use of Revive items in battle.
-Finally, it makes catching a wild Mewtwo more challenging.
-As compensation, hard mode gives an additional 1.5x EXP boost in trainer battles.

 You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.